 Yes.
 The hair transplant surgery cost same price whether the unit has one hair or four hairs.

 Yes.
-Dr. Harris carefully selects where to place each follicular unit that is transplanted.
-He chooses the recipient sites to maximize the natural look of the final outcome, as each recipient site made by Dr. Harris directly determines the direction and angle of growth.
+Our Doctors carefully select where to place each follicular unit that is transplanted.
+They chooses the recipient sites to maximize the natural look of the final outcome, as each recipient site made by them directly determines the direction and angle of growth.
 The direction will follow the pattern of hair native to that region.

 Most women in good general health are candidates for hair transplantation.
-Your personal situation is best determined through a private consultation with Dr. Harris.
 As noted previously, your consultation will provide plenty of time to have your questions about candidacy, options and outcomes answered to your satisfaction.
-Dr. Harris is devoted to ensuring your receive the best hair loss treatment for your unique circumstances.
+Our team is devoted to ensuring your receive the best hair loss treatment for your unique circumstances.